majestic53/e65/readme.md

 ### Keyboard Shortcuts

-These keyboard shortcuts are available in normal and debug modes (see table below for details):
+These keyboard shortcuts are available in either normal, debug modes or both:

 | Key | Description                         | Mode       |
 | :-- | :---------------------------------- | :--------- |